cypress-io/circleci-orb/docs/jobs.md

 **`yarn`**

-> Use yarn instead of npm
+> Use yarn to install NPM modules instead of npm.

 type: boolean